Shadow (2018 film): Plot

-Using the new umbrella weapons, Tian and the convicts drive back Yang Ping and his soldiers, though both sides suffer heavy losses.
+Using the new umbrella weapons, Tian Zhan and the convicts drive back Yang Ping and his soldiers, though both sides suffer heavy losses.
 Yang Ping guards the banner and duels Qingping, mortally wounding her.
-Yang Ping asks her why a woman would fight, and when he moves closer to hear her reply, she kills him with his wedding gift dagger.
-Tian topples the Yang banner.
-Seeing this, Yang Cang becomes enraged and proceeds to beat Jingzhou thoroughly.
-As Yang Cang is about to strike the final blow using one of the umbrella blades, Jingzhou strikes the supple blade and kills Yang with the snapping tip.
-Jingzhou makes his way to his childhood home, but finds his mother stabbed to death.
-Several assassins surprise him in the house and try to kill him.
-The assassins are then killed by an emissary who says he represents the king.
-Jingzhou returns to the Pei capital.
-Assassins sent by the King arrive at Ziyu's hidden residence to attempt to assassinate him.
+Yang Ping asks her why a woman would fight, and when he moves closer to hear her reply, she kills him with a dagger.
+Tian topples the Yang's banner.
+Seeing this, an enraged Yang Cang savagely beats up Jingzhou.
+Just as he is about to deliver the killing blow, Jingzhou strikes the umbrella's blade and makes it snap at Yang Cang, killing him.
+Having helped Ziyu capture Jing Prefecture, Jingzhou makes his way home, where he finds his mother dead and gets attacked by assassins.
+However, an emissary from Pei Liang shows up and kills the assassins, saving Jingzhou.
+Meanwhile, Pei Liang also sends assassins to kill Ziyu.

-At the celebratory feast, the King of Pei abruptly orders everyone to leave except Jingzhou and Xiao Ai.
-He tells Jingzhou that he wants to reward him by making him and Xiao Ai - a fake couple - into a real couple.
-The King indicates that there will only be one commander Ziyu going forwards, a loyal one.
-One of the King's masked assassin enters the hall, carrying a box assumed to contain Ziyu's head, to the horror of Xiao Ai.
-When the king opens the box, however, it is empty.
-The assassin stabs the king and removes his mask to reveal himself as Ziyu.
-Ziyu, now raving, orders Jingzhou to kill the king, claiming the king was the one who ordered the death of Jingzhou's mother.
-As Jingzhou reaches for the king's sword, Ziyu attempts to stab Jingzhou, but Jingzhou sees it coming and mortally wounds Ziyu instead.
-Jingzhou then puts Ziyu's assassin mask back on and uses Ziyu's sword to kill the King.
-He puts the sword in Ziyu's hand, framing him for the murder.
+At the feast to celebrate the victory, Pei Liang abruptly orders everyone to leave except Jingzhou and Xiaoai.
+He reveals to Jingzhou that he knows that the truth about Jingzhou being a decoy, and wants Jingzhou to marry Xiaoai and fully assume Ziyu's identity.
+When one of the assassins comes in with a box presumably containing Ziyu's head, the king opens it and sees it is empty.
+The assassin then stabs Pei Liang and pulls off his mask to reveal himself as Ziyu.
+Ziyu then orders Jingzhou to kill Pei Liang, saying that the king was the one who ordered the assassins to kill Jingzhou's mother.
+When Jingzhou reaches for the king's sword, Ziyu attempts to stab Jingzhou, but Jingzhou dodges and mortally wounds Ziyu.
+Jingzhou then puts Ziyu's mask on and uses Ziyu's sword to kill Pei Liang, putting the sword in Ziyu's hand to frame him for the murder.

-Jingzhou exits the hall and declares to the gathered officials outside that the king has been assassinated and that he killed the assassin.
-Tian does not object.
-Xiao Ai runs to the doors of the hall in shock and looks out through an opening, undecided on whether to expose Jingzhou or accept the new status quo.
+Jingzhou exits the hall and declares to the Pei official gathered outside that the king has been assassinated and that he has killed the assassin.
+Tian Zhan does not object.
+Xiaoai runs to the doors of the hall in shock and looks out through an opening, undecided on whether to expose Jingzhou or accept what has transpired.